-Sports associations and clubs are in many ways like general NFP organisations.
-The general compliance requirements for any NFP organisation apply equally in the sport and recreation setting.
+Sports associations and clubs are in many ways like any other NFP organisation.
+The general compliance requirements apply equally in the sport and recreation setting.
 However, there are some additional compliance requirements and concerns related to the activities they undertake such as additional insurance and safety responsibilities related to an increased potential risk of injury.

 Setting up a sporting club or association is essentially the same as setting up any not for profit.
 You need to make a decision about the best legal structure, what to name your organisation and agree on your rules or constitution.

 Most clubs and associations will find that an incorporated association is the most suitable legal structure.

 See the Starting a Not for Profit section of this website for more information about what you need to do to start a sports club or association or other Not For Profit organisation.

 It is not a legal requirement to incorporate, but you should be aware that members and officers of an unincorporated association may be personally liable for debts or other liabilities.
 You'll find out more information about the responsibilities of leadership teams in the Boards and committees page on this website.

 State Sporting Associations (SSAs) are peak bodies for specific sports and are affiliated to their National Sporting Organisation (NSO).

 The law does not require you to register your organisation with an SSA, however most sporting clubs affiliate so they can take part in wider inter-club competitions.
 If your club is affiliated with an SSA, you may also have access to other benefits the SSA offers, such as access to specialised insurance and other advice and support services.